wuaw/battle-notify/README.md

 - `{stacks}` Display the number of stacks that the abnormality has on the target.
 (Displays an integer, e.g. `6`)
 - `{name}` The in-game name of the target that was specified.
 - `{nextEnrage}` The HP percentage that the target is expected to enrage at next.
 Only works with bosses.
 See note above in the `abnormalities` section about inaccuracies of enrage prediction.
 (Displays a percentage, e.g. `55%`)
+- `{icon}` The icon of the abnormality in question.
+(Note that Enrage does not have an icon by itself, so I am using focused niveot icon instead)

 #### Argument fields